Skip to main content

 Painting the bunny decoration:

-I used a smaller sponge brush to apply brown paint, which I thinned out with water, to the bunny decoration.
+I used a small sponge brush to apply brown paint, thinned with water, to the bunny decoration.

 Adding the bunny and other embellishments: